 At the EcoWorks 7th annual breakfast in September, Jim Newman of Farmington Hills, Managing Partner of Newman Consulting Group, LLC, was named a Sustainable Communities Champion for 2015.

-Known as the “Dean of Green,” Newman is one of the country’s moJim_acceptance_1st experienced energy efficiency and green building experts.
+Known as the “Dean of Green,” Newman is one of the country’s most experienced energy efficiency and green building experts.
 He was recognized by EcoWorks for his exceptional leadership in both implementing energy efficiency and sustainable building practices and teaching them to others.

 In his acceptance remarks, Newman noted his long history of working on sustainability issues, as well as the impact everyone's efforts will have on future generations.